-Term Definition ' , , The FTW program is for people with disabilities who are working.
+Term Definition Freedom to Work (FTW) Program The FTW program is for people with disabilities who are working.

 There are two FTW coverage groups:

 The Basic Coverage Group; and

 The Medically Improved Group.

 Medically Improved Coverage Group Means customers who meet all the following conditions:

 Employed;

 While receiving benefits under the FTW Basic Coverage Group was determined by SSA to no longer have a disability; and

 Determined by SSA to still have a severe impairment